quanpeng0/BrainModels/docs/brainpy_handbook/en/neurons/reduced_models.md

 $$
 \tau_w \frac{dw}{dt} = a(V - V_{rest})- w + b \tau_w \sum \delta(t - t^f))
 $$

+The first differential equation of AdExIF model, as the model name shows, is similar to ExpIF model we introduced above, except for the term of adaptation, which is shown as $$-Rw$$ in the equation.

+The weight term `w`

 Facing a constant input, the firing rate of AdExIF neuron decreases over time.
 These adaptation is controlled by the weight variable w.